Cradle of civilization: Ancient India

-The earliest reliably-dated Neolithic site in South Asia is Mehrgarh in the Kacchi Plain of present-day Pakistan dating from 7000 BCE.
-(Note: Another site with reporting of early carbon datings is Bhirrana along the ancient Ghaggar-Hakra riverine system in the present day state of Haryana in India, dating to around 7600 BC, but this dating has been questioned as the cultural remains are of a more developed Chalcolithic-stage using 4th millennium BCE ceramics.
+The earliest reliably-dated Neolithic site in South Asia is Mehrgarh in the Kacchi Plain of present-day Pakistan dating from 7000 BC.
+(Note: Another site with reporting of early carbon datings is Bhirrana along the ancient Ghaggar-Hakra riverine system in the present day state of Haryana in India, dating to around 7600 BC, but this dating has been questioned as the cultural remains are of a more developed Chalcolithic-stage using 4th millennium BC ceramics.